Click to download a printable copy: JAAH Guide for Authors - 2018 (PDF)

-Papers concerning fisheries science per se may be submitted to the American Fisheries Society’s (AFS) sister publication Transactions of the American Fisheries Society; those dealing with management may be submitted to the North American Journal of Management; those dealing with aquaculture may be submitted to the North American Journal of Aquaculture; and those with a focus on marine and estuarine species and habitats may be submitted to Marine and Coastal Fisheries: Dynamics, Management, and Ecosystem Science.
+Papers concerning fisheries science per se should be submitted to the American Fisheries Society’s (AFS) sister publication Transactions of the American Fisheries Society; those dealing with management should be submitted to the North American Journal of Fisheries Management; those dealing with aquaculture should be submitted to the North American Journal of Aquaculture; and those with a focus on marine and estuarine species and habitats should be submitted to Marine and Coastal Fisheries: Dynamics, Management, and Ecosystem Science.

 Authors must also confirm that all of their research meets the ethical guidelines and legal requirements of the country in which it was performed.
 For investigators in the United States, AFS has developed the document "Guidelines for the Use of Fishes in Research," which addresses both field and laboratory research with fish.
 A free version of this document is available for viewing and/or downloading at https://fisheries.org/policy-media/science-guidelines/guidelines-for-the-use-of-fishes-in-research/.